A fully differential SMEFT analysis of the golden channel using the method of moments: The Method of Moments

 The statistical uncertainties of the estimated mean values are computed as covariances of functions of the random variables $N$ and $\bar{w}_i$:

 As we take SM to be our null-hypothesis, the uncertainties that will enter our final $\chi^2$ function in Sec.~\ref{sec:sec6} are the ones related to the SM expectation.
-We also take into account a flat systematic covariance on the SM prediction given by $\kappa_{\rm syst}^2 a^{\rm SM}_ia^{\rm SM}_j$ where we will take $\kappa_{\rm syst}=0.022$ following Ref.~\cite{ATLAS:2018jlh}\footnote{One can deduce a fractional systematic error of 0.039 from Table 2 of Ref.~\cite{ATLAS:2018jlh} but note that this is normalised with respect to the SM $gg\to h\to ZZ^*$ process whereas $\kappa_{\rm syst}$ above is normalised with respect to the full SM cross-section including non-Higgs backgrounds.}.
+We also take into account a flat systematic covariance on the SM prediction given by $\kappa_{\rm syst}^2 a^{\rm SM}_ia^{\rm SM}_j$ where we will take $\kappa_{\rm syst}=0.02$ following Ref.~\cite{ATLAS:2018jlh}~\footnote{One can deduce a total fractional systematic error of $0.039=\sqrt{0.035^2+0.016^2+0.006^2}$, from Table 2 of Ref.~\cite{ATLAS:2018jlh} where the three values-- respectively corresponding to the experimental error, the theory error for the SM Higgs process and the theory error for the non-Higgs background-- have been added in quadrature.
+Note, however, that this is normalised with respect to the SM $gg\to h\to ZZ^*$ process whereas $\kappa_{\rm syst}$ above is normalised with respect to the full SM cross-section including non-Higgs backgrounds.
+Our value $\kappa_{\rm syst}=0.02$ is obtained using $\kappa_{\rm syst}~\hat{N}_{SM}=0.039~\hat{N}^h_{SM}$, where $\hat{N}^h_{SM}$ is the number of SM Higgs events.
+Note that, while Ref.~\cite{ATLAS:2018jlh} expresses this systematic error as a fraction of the SM Higgs rate, it actually includes, as a separate contribution, the error from the predominantly $q\bar{q}$ initiated non-Higgs background.}. $a_i^{SM}$ includes all SM contributions, including the Higgs process.
 Then, the total covariance of the set of estimated SM angular moments is